sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   OS X on a 64-bit machine, then Sage will automatically build a 64-bit binary, so this variable does not need setting.

+- :envvar:`CFLAG64` - default value "-m64".
+If Sage detects that it
+  should build a 64-bit binary, then it uses this flag when compiling C code.
+Modify it if necessary for your system and C compiler.
+  This should not be necessary on most systems -- this flag will typically be set automatically, based on the setting of :envvar:`SAGE64`, for example.

 - :envvar:`SAGE_FORTRAN` - see above, the "Fortran" section.

 - :envvar:`SAGE_FORTRAN_LIB` - see above, the "Fortran" section.